event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ### 4. Identify Inputs

-From the earlier secttion we saw that we need to show how we enable the user to change the state of the system.
+From the earlier section we saw that we need to show how we enable the user to change the state of the system.
 This is usually the step in which we do this introduction of these blue boxes.
 Each time an event is stored due to a users action, we link that to the UI by a command that shows what we are getting from the screen or implicitly from client state if it's a web application.

 ### 5. Identify Outputs